Sarson ka Sag – Recipe for Sarson ka Saag

 sarson ka sag

-While every household has its own recipe for this popular Sarson da Saag.
-Similarly, I have my own personal preference, so I have used methi leaves too.
+Every household has its recipe for this popular Sarson da Saag.
+Similarly, I have my personal preference, so I have used methi leaves too.
 And believe me, whoever had this Saag just loved it.

 This post will be very useful for those who live outside Punjab and want to enjoy the taste of Punjabi food.
 So let’s learn some tips and tricks to make these delicacies from scratch in this recipe.